 It is unethical to Victorians who value kangaroos and are faced with their beloved local mobs being constantly in danger or found as a pile of stinking heads, paws and guts near their homes and businesses.

 Independent scientists have long been raising the alarm that government statics are deeply flawed and keep changing the parameters to create the illusion of abundance or at least stability in populations.
 Kangaroos are not and cannot be farmed, and no one actually knows how many kangaroos there are as estimates are based on small numbers seen in surveys and then extrapolated.
 For example, DELWP estimated 7000 kangaroos on the Mornington Peninsula and yet a rigorous count on the ground overseen by Dr Greg Holland found only 2200.
 The quotas are based on the government’s estimates regardless of how incorrect they are.
 The government also has a financial interest in ensuring kangaroo populations are perceived as stable or high, which has lead to some stunningly impossible statistical leaps.
-The most recent Victorian count in 2021 showed a 40% increase in kangaroos over 2 years which, even if we hadn’t had drought and catastrophic bushfires, would be double the biologically possible rate of increase for kangaroos if they were in ideal conditions with no shooting.
+The Victorian count in 2021 showed a 40% increase in kangaroos over two years which, even if we hadn’t had drought and catastrophic bushfires, would be double the biologically possible rate of increase for kangaroos if they were in ideal conditions with no shooting.
 The 2023 Quota Report shows yet more biologically impossible population leaps and entirely disregards the devastating impacts of the 2022 floods.

 Honorary Associate Professor David Brooks recently said of kangaroo population estimates: 'It is hard to see how they could in any way approximate reality or perform any other function than to mask the true extent of the damage already done to the species and perpetuate the gross delinquency of the industry' (Brooks, 2022).

 Recently, independent biostatistician Claire Galea has released a damning critique of the flawed kangaroo counting processes that are putting Victorian kangaroos at grave risk.
 Despite this, commercial quotas continue to increase and the industry is trying to expand.
 Meanwhile, community members are expressing concern to Victorian Kangaroo Alliance about disappearing kangaroos, and profiteering shooters are increasingly desperate to find those remaining.
-Not only are there reports of shooters leafleting and door-knocking, they are soliciting widely across community Facebook groups in a bid to find scarce kangaroos.
+Shooters are commissioning newspaper advertisements, leafleting, door-knocking, and soliciting widely across community Facebook groups in a bid to find scarce kangaroos.
 Hundreds of posts were found across more than 100 Facebook groups in the past two years.
 There are likely many more in private groups.
 This paints a grim picture for our kangaroos and the ecosystems that depend on them for soil rejuvenation and seed dispersal.

 Kangaroos are field dressed (beheaded, gutted and dismembered) hanging from utes by shooters with little to no protective clothing.
 There is virtually no oversight of shooter activities in the field.
 The open carcasses are then driven around on open utes with dust and flies and crammed next to other highly diseased species like wild pigs.
 The unsanitary conditions lead to a high incidence of parasites, toxoplasmosis, e-coli, salmonella and other pathogens in kangaroo meat.
 Imports of kangaroo meat have been banned and stocks removed from shelves in areas across the globe on hygiene and animal welfare grounds.